 The early stage is supposed to sound bad

-Buzzing strings, muted notes, sloppy timing — that’s not failure.
-That’s the process.
-If you didn’t sound rough early on, it would mean you’re not challenging your hands.
+Buzzing strings, muted notes, sloppy timing — that is not failure.
+That is the process.
+If you did not sound rough early on, it would mean you are not challenging your hands.

 Fix it: measure the right thing